UnionOfRAD/manual/jp/00_quickstart/blog.md

 ## Post Mortem

 There you have it: a fully functioning MVC system that performs writes and reads to a database.
-We hope this guide is illustrative enough to show you what Lithium can (and will be able to) do, and we hope it gives you enough of a start to allow you to start creating simple apps for yourself.
+We hope this guide is illustrative enough to show you what li3 can (and will be able to) do, and we hope it gives you enough of a start to allow you to start creating simple apps for yourself.

 More fresh code is on the way, so stay tuned as more features come online.